Atharva1802/Atharva1802/README.md

 - 👋 Hi, I’m @Atharva1802
 - 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Android Development
 - 💞️ I’m looking to collaborate on projects related to problem solving